 There appear to be scientific benefits to many birth months, and November is no exception.
-Like October babies, kids born in November enjoy a number of benefits related to longevity and athletic performance (fall babies are, in general, fairly similar), along with a few unique upsides.
-Here’s what the research says about having a birthday in November, a weird time that’s not quite autumn and not quite winter.
+Like October babies, November babies enjoy a number of benefits related to longevity and athletic performance (fall babies are, in general, fairly similar), along with a few unique upsides.
+Here’s what the research says about being born in November, a weird time that’s not quite autumn and not quite winter.

 November Babies Are Better at Sports

 Children between the ages of 10 and 16 who were born in November perform significantly better than their peers in areas of stamina, strength, and cardiovascular fitness, one study suggests.
 Researchers followed 8,550 boys and girls in the UK and found that children born in November and October consistently outperformed their peers on the playing field.
 This may be due to the fact that mothers get the best vitamin D exposure during pregnancies than end in autumn.

 Individuals born in November are more likely to live until their 100th birthday, according to a study of nearly 400,000 people.
 Interestingly, scientists have replicated this study more than once.
 They have consistently found that babies born in October, November, and December live longer than their peers.
 But November babies have an edge — they’re right in the longevity sweet spot.

 November Babies Are More Likely to Become CEOs